abetusk/gbr2ngc/README.md

-  -P, --print-polygon                 print polygon regions only (for debugging) --invertfill                        invert the fill pattern (experimental) --simple-infill                     infill copper polygons with pattern (currently only -H and -V supported) --no-outline                        draw outline when doing infill -v, --verbose                       verbose
+  -P, --print-polygon                 print polygon regions only (for debugging) --invertfill                        invert the fill pattern (experimental) --simple-infill                     infill copper polygons with pattern (currently only -H and -V supported) --no-outline                        do not route out outline when doing infill -v, --verbose                       verbose
   -N, --version                       display version information -h, --help                          help (this screen)